sahil-randhawa/k8tf-challenge/readme.md

 `.github/workflows/eks.yml`
 `.github/workflows/eks_destroy.yml`

-> Disclosure: I referred to a few different resources to implement the CI/CD pipeline for Terraform and EKS.
+> Disclosure: For this section (Step 3), I referred to a few different resources to implement the CI/CD pipeline for Terraform and EKS.

 ---